Date Seals and the Japanese Calendar

 First Period

-In the first, lasting from 1790 until 1803, a single round seal reading kiwame ("approved") is found.
+In the first, lasting from 1790 until 1805, a single round seal reading kiwame ("approved") is found (see sample illustration at right).
+'Kiwame' seal

 Second Period

-In the second, from 1804 until 1841, a large number of different forms (not fully explored here) can be found: the kiwame alone, or with a zodiacal date seal; on occasion, the zodiacal date seal alone; various seals from the Gyoji, wholesale publishers who acted as censors.
+In the second, from 1805 until 1841, a large number of different forms (not fully explored here - see either reference listed at the foot of this page for more) can be found: the kiwame alone, or with a zodiacal date seal; on occasion, the zodiacal date seal alone; various seals from the Gyoji, wholesale publishers who acted as censors.
 From 1805 until the end of the period, a separate seal giving the date in zodiacal form was often (but not always) added.

 (One uncommon type from this period, one which is easy to confuse with later seals, was used during the period 1815 to 1832, and includes a zodiacal date in the top part of an oval seal, along with an aratame ("examined") character below.)